 This is the preferred method of repository synchronization.
-It requires setting the sync_per_request attribute to false, and adding a call to trac-admin in the post-commit hook of each repository.
+It requires setting the [trac] repository\sync\per\request option in trac.ini to an empty value, and adding a call to trac-admin in the post-commit hook of each repository.
 Additionally, if a repository allows changing revision metadata, a call to trac-admin must be added to the post-revprop-change hook as well.

 '''

 changeset added <repos> <rev> [?]

+Notify Trac that one or more changesets have been added to a repository.

 '''

-Notify Trac that one or more changesets have been added to a repository.